This is a story of a simple opportunity...

 Meet Sean –

-With the commitment of team members from Life’s Worc, a nonprofit that supports people with intellectual disabilities and autism, the vision for Sean to be part of the family business became a reality.
+With the commitment of team members from NSSA and Life’s Worc, nonprofits that support people with intellectual disabilities and autism, the vision for Sean to be successfully employed became a reality.

 Winters Bros. expanded their recycling program to include Project Green Sweep designed to create jobs for adults with autism interested in recycling.
 Sean was the first person to get started with five stops on the route.

-With the support of a job coach and caring staff at Winters Bros., Sean continues his family legacy completing a 50-stop recycle route as part of his work experience at company.
+With the support of his job coaches and caring staff at Winters Bros., Sean continues his family legacy completing a 50-stop recycle route as part of his work experience at company.
 Sean works alongside his brother, cousins and extended family each day - the true meaning of a family business.

 In honor of World Autism Day, we celebrate the talents and accomplishments of individuals with autism throughout the globe.
 At Winters Bros.
 Waste Systems, we are fortunate to have Michelle as part of our team.